jforseth210/EmailViewer/README.md

 python main.py
 ```

-This program uses IMAP over SSL on port 993, which is supported by most email providers.
+This program uses IMAP over SSL, which is supported by most email providers.
 Check with your provider for exact login details.

 You can also store your credentials in a `.env` file if you don't want to be prompted every time.